 - For the creamiest ice cream definitely stick with the heavy cream, and whole milk as called for – but for a little bit lighter ice cream you can substitute half and half and a lower fat milk if desired.

-This homemade chocolate peanut butter ice cream is the perfect ice cream to satisfy your sweet tooth.
-It’s perfect for chocolate peanut butter lovers, and you’ll want to make it all summer long!
+This homemade chocolate peanut butter ice cream recipe makes the perfect ice cream to satisfy your sweet tooth.
+It’s perfect for chocolate peanut butter lovers, with a rich chocolate flavor, and delicious chunks of peanut butter throughout.
+And you’ll want to make it all summer long!

 More ice cream recipes: